robot-perception-group/AirPose/README.md

 Now, you may want to create a virtual environment.
 Please be sure your `pip` is updated.

-Install the necessary requirements with `pip install -r requirements.txt`
+Install the necessary requirements with `pip install -r requirements.txt`.
+If you don't have a cuda compatible device, change the device to `cpu` in `copenet_real/src/copenet_real/config.py` and `copenet/src/copenet/config.py`.

 ## Synthetic data training